Gill Ton Powers India To Win Over Bangladesh In Champions Trophy - UrduPoint

 Rahul finished 41 not out but was dropped early in his innings by Jaker at deep mid-wicket and India never faltered after that with Gill reaching his eighth ODI century.

+"Losing five wickets in the powerplay cost us the game," Bangladesh skipper Najmul Hossain Shanto said.

+"Hridoy and Jaker batted brilliantly but we still made mistakes on the field.
+Dropped catches and a few run-outs missed, the result could have been different."

-Shami was the bowling hero with his sixth five-wicket haul in 104 ODIs, stepping up in the absence of Jasprit Bumrah, who was ruled out of the tournament due to a back injury.
+Shami was the bowling star with his sixth five-wicket haul in 104 ODIs, stepping up in the absence of Jasprit Bumrah, who was ruled out of the tournament due to a back injury.

+Shami, who returned to international cricket from injury after 14 months in the England series, overtook former pacer Zaheer Khan to become India's leading bowler in ICC ODI tournaments with 60 wickets.

 Shami struck in the first over to get left-handed Soumya Sarkar caught behind for a five-ball duck.